izelnakri/eth/README.md

 ### Credits

-- [Izel Nakri](https://github.com/izelnakri) - Spent serious mental energy to build this library, I reverse engineered ethereum JavaScript libraries in Elixir so you don't have to.
+- [Izel Nakri](https://github.com/izelnakri) - Spent and continues to spend too much time and mental energy to build this library.
+I reverse engineered ethereum JavaScript libraries in Elixir so you don't have to.

-Additional thanks to:
+Additionally this library wouldnt exists without the libraries below:
 - ExRLP
 - Ethereumex
 - keccakf1600